I'm Susan Wilkinson.

 I live, relate, create, and serve in the space between soul-suffering and personal excellence.
 That's the space where hope resides and growth happens.

 Hope for growth in the face of suffering.
 Yeah.
 I'm all about that.
 It's why I wrote my book, Getting Past Your Past almost 20 years ago.
-And it's why I now apply my talents to designing unique tools for personal growth for myself and for other dedicated humans.
+And it's why I now create unique tools for personal growth.

 Creating tools for independent reflection came about through my own need to counsel and coach myself.
 I explore lots of reasons we sometimes need this approach to growth over on the blog, but let me share a few of my reasons.

 Why I Counsel & Coach Myself

 When we're suffering, we have a choice to make.
 Go the way of hope and growth or the way of resignation and withdrawal.
 It would be an easy choice if it was that simple.
 But the way of hope and growth takes courage because it demands honesty, humility, and vulnerability.

 Like most of us, I like the concept of vulnerability, but I don’t like feeling vulnerable.

 I can be very open once I believe that I understand myself, but if I can’t explain myself either in my pain or my desires, sharing makes me feel exposed.
 Sometimes I want to work through it myself as far as I can go before risking letting someone else into my struggle.
 I want a way that first allows me to be honest, humble, and vulnerable with myself, to drop the masks I wear and let go of the untrue stories that I recite in my head about who I am and what is real.